-The process to develop, permit and administer WTGs or Community Owned Wind shall be governed by a strict ethical code for conflicts of interest.
-No elected or appointed Town official or Town employee, their immediate family members, or their employees, who has a conflict of interest shall be directly or indirectly involved in the planning process or decision-making process for WTGs.
-Conflicts of interest include but are not limited to:
+- The process to develop, permit and administer WEFs or Community Owned Wind shall be governed by a strict ethical code for conflicts of interest.
+No elected or appointed Town official or Town employee, their immediate family members, or their employees, who has a conflict of interest shall be directly or indirectly involved in the planning process or decision-making process for WEFs.
+Conflicts of interest include but are not limited to: - having a lease as a Participating Landowner for a Wind Turbine or transmission right-of-way, - 2. having an identified financial arrangement with a wind development company including a signed Mitigation Waiver with financial remuneration, - serving as a paid representative of a wind development company, or a written or verbal promise for future employment or contracts from a wind development company; - 4. being directly or indirectly affiliated or related to an Applicant with a pending application for a WEF, and, - 5. knowing there is a substantial opportunity to accept bids, receive remuneration, or employment valued at greater

-- 1. having a lease as a Participating Landowner for a Wind Turbine or a lease for a transmission right-of-way, - 2. having an identified financial arrangement with a wind development company including a signed Mitigation Waiver with financial remuneration, - 3. serving as a paid representative of a wind development company, or a written or verbal promise for future employment or contracts from a wind development company; - 4. being directly or indirectly affiliated or related to an Applicant with a pending application for a WTG, and, - 5. knowing there is a substantial opportunity to accept bids, receive remuneration, or employment valued at greater than \$10,000 on behalf of a wind development company or as a subcontractor or employee of the Community Owned Wind.
+Individuals with a conflict of interest must identify the conflict of interest and recuse themselves from all direct and indirect planning and decision making regarding WEFs or Community

-Individuals with a conflict of interest must identify the conflict of interest and recuse themselves from all direct and indirect planning and decision making regarding WTGs or Community Owned Wind, with the exception of voting and debating as a private citizen at any public meetings and public hearings.
+Owned Wind, with the exception of voting and debating as a private citizen at any public meetings and public hearings.